 According to Paul Stanley in VH1's "KISS: Behind The Music", Ace Frehley often failed to show up during shooting, so Ace's stunt double, an African-American, had to act in some scenes and fill in for Ace on some of the fight scenes.
 The stunt double's voice was overdubbed to sound like Ace (there are differing versions as to whether Ace or a sound-alike did the overdubbing).

-Kiss, nearly broke up after the film because, Ace Frehley and Peter Criss were increasingly unhappy.
-Their manager, Bill Aucoin said to the band to split temporarly and record solo albums.
-Ace's album had outdone, the other three with a top single.
+KISS nearly broke up after the film because Ace Frehley and Peter Criss were increasingly unhappy.
+Their manager, Bill Aucoin, suggested that the band split up temporarily and record solo albums.
+Ace's album ended up with a top single.